Imalent RT70 Flashlight Review Update

 User Interface and Operation

 The user input comes from a single switch.
-It’s solid metal, and rectangular, and very unusual.
+It’s solid metal, rectangular, and very unusual.
 Very clicky.
 The indicator (red and green) is above (below? beside? perspective….) the switch, and stays on when the light is on.
 Green means the cells have a good charge, but red means the cells are <3.2V.

 Here’s the green indication.

-Here’s a UI table!
+Here’s a user interface table!

 State Action Result